acasadoalonso/SWiface/README.md

 kglid.py	|	The list of known gliders, this list is generated weekly from the [OGN device data base](http://wiki.glidernet.org/ddb)
 SWSconfig.ini	|	The settings used by this application.
 You need to define here if your are using MySQL or not and the name of the user/password and host, This file is in /etc/local

-Currently the system is running on a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) with a HDD SDD of 128 Gb, using [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) distro.
+Originally  the system was running on a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) with a HDD SDD of 128 Gb, using [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) distro.
 The MySQL version uses a [Oracle's MySQL](https://www.oracle.com/mysql/index.html) database hosted on a WDC Mirror nas/nfs server.
+Nowadays the system is running in a Intel NUC under Ubuntu 16.04.2 LTS (Xenial) and also under a virtual machine VirtualBox and Vagrant in a Windows 10 environment.

 For any bug please report it thru the GitHub account, open an issue and I will try to solve it.